Cyndi-24/Sport-Sales-Analysis-N/README.md

   - knowing which chart would better represent the dataset is a very crucial skill,different charts ranging from pie chart,doughnut and bar chart were used to communicate data insights through visual representation
   - Creation of interactive charts such as slicers and filters which further enhances visual representation
-  - Ability to select data ranges relevant for each chart cretion
+  - Ability to select data ranges relevant for each chart creation
   - Expertise in customizing chart elements such as title,colour,label,legends and layouts
+* Dashboard Creation
   -